-That's a fair question, whenever someone makes a bold claim.
-We've seen the results with students time and time again, and this email that we received from a "language enthusiast" is a much appreciated 'stamp of approval'.
+We've seen the results with students time and time again, and in comparison to other programs, our methods really do work amazingly well.
+This email that we received from a "language enthusiast" is a much appreciated 'stamp of approval'.

 I'm currently studying Cantonese, Mandarin, Classical Chinese, Sanskrit,